EdDuarte/website/content/_index.md

 apps, overseeing the interactive design of the final product, and devising unique interface ideas in the consumer space.

-I also have a strong background in academia: earned a Bachelor in Information Technology (thesis graded 19 out of 20); worked with a [Bioinformatics research group](http://bioinformatics.ua.pt/); [published three papers](/papers/) in various fields such as Information Security and Information Visualization; and spoken at various conferences around the globe.
+I also have a strong background in academia: earned a Master's in Software Engineering (thesis awaiting review) and a Bachelor in Information Technology (thesis graded 19 out of 20); worked with a [Bioinformatics research group](http://bioinformatics.ua.pt/); [published three papers](/papers/) in various fields such as Information Security and Information Visualization; and spoken at various conferences around the globe.